Samsung Galaxy Note 9 review: A better Note for most of us

 Another feature borrowed from the S9 is Intelligent Scan, which blends face recognition and iris detection for convenient hands-free logins.
 Unfortunately, it still proved to be an unreliable way to unlock the phone.
 It often didn't recognize my eyes or face.
 Thankfully, the fingerprint sensor on the rear serves as a handy alternative.

-I'm not a fan of DeX mode but I appreciate that Samsung has made it easier to access.
+I'm not a fan of DeX mode, but I appreciate that Samsung has made it easier to access.
 Instead of having to buy or carry around a dock, you can just plug the Note 9 into an external display via a separate HDMI to USB-C converter to use the phone like a PC.

-Finally, Bixby is still kind of a mess -- the features Samsung showed off at its keynote, like integrating third-party app results without having to first install the apps, didn't work very well.
+Finally, Bixby is still kind of a mess: The features Samsung showed off at its keynote, like integrating third-party app results without having to first install the apps, didn't work well.
 The assistant would randomly pull up completely unrelated apps, like FlightStats when I asked for directions to the office.
-When I told it to "Text Chris Velazco," Bixby tried to send one of the five Chrises on my phone the message "Velazco."
+When I told it, "Text Chris Velazco," Bixby tried to send one of the five Chrises on my phone the message "Velazco."
 Sigh.
-The company stressed that this was a pre-release version of Bixby, so maybe it'll get much more useful by August 24th when the phones arrive.
-But, I'm not holding my breath.
+The company stressed that this was a pre-release version of Bixby, so maybe it'll get much more useful by August 24th, when the phones arrive.
+But I'm not holding my breath.

 Still, none of these things are deal breakers.
 They're mostly optional features that you can avoid on a daily basis.